 Our 2,000 members share a passion for the environment and, like many who have been influenced by stories in the media, were concerned that the items we take such care to recycle might not be recycled at all – and that they could even end up overseas.

-LAGER Can Group Leader Cathy Swift said: “It was such a worthwhile visit, and we all left feeling reassured that we were not wasting our time sorting out our recycling.
+LAGER Can Chair Cathy Swift said: “It was such a worthwhile visit, and we all left feeling reassured that we were not wasting our time sorting out our recycling.
 We were also relieved to learn that rubbish from the Council is processed in the UK into a coal substitute for heavy industry.
 Nothing ends up in landfill.”

 Here are the team’s top recycling tips.